jplaroche2000/striim/README.md

     **THIS ASSUMES YOU HAVE KAFKA BROKER HOSTS NAMED zoo1 and zoo2 and advertising on port 9092**

+    b.
 Edit docker-compose.yml/striim/environment section to reflect the name of the service account json file.

     Ex.: